-The Company is currently expanding its Jiama Project from its initial processing capacity of 6,000 tpd to 50,000 tpd through the expansion of current open pit operations and the development of new open pit and underground mining operations.
+The Company is currently expanding its Jiama Project from its initial processing capacity of 6,000 tpd to 28,000 tpd through the Series I of the Jiama Phase II expansion project.
+The Company also plans to further expand the Jiama Project through the Series II of the Jiama Phase II expansion project which would increase capacity by an additional 22,000 tpd, but due to recent volatility and uncertainty in the global economy the Series II expansion is being slowed to allow for further planning and re-optimization.
 There are numerous risks in the development of mining properties, including failure to obtain the necessary regulatory approvals or sufficient funding, construction difficulties, technical difficulties, power supply and manpower or other resource constraints.
 Any delay in completion of the schedule for mine and processing facility construction and expansion will delay realization of anticipated revenues from the Jiama Project.
 As a consequence of any delay in completing the Company's capital expenditure projects, cost overruns, changes in market circumstances or other factors, the Company may not derive the expected economic benefits from capital expansion at the Jiama Project, and the Company's business and results of operations may be materially and adversely affected.
 In addition, there can be no assurances that the Company will be successful in finalizing a mine plan that maximizes the economic benefits of the expanded Jiama Project.
 Finally, new mining operations frequently experience unexpected problems during the initial development phase.
 Delays often can occur in the commencement of production.
 Estimates of production from properties not yet in production are subject to numerous risks of variance from actual estimates.